ralph-payne/cs50-pset03-runoff/readme.md

 Execute the below to evaluate the style of your code using style50.

 style50 runoff.c

-How to Submit
+## How to Submit
 Execute the below, logging in with your GitHub username and password when prompted.
 For security, you’ll see asterisks (*) instead of the actual characters in your password.

-submit50 cs50/problems/2020/x/runoffset up ssl for ubuntu migration on 22.05.20
+submit50 cs50/problems/2020/x/runoff